 A check made out to ‘Coral Springs Youth Soccer’ or ‘CSYS’ in the proper amount (currently $85 for U6/U8 and $95 for all other ages) is suggested.
 Cash is also acceptable.

 (** - The City of Coral Springs requires all participants in city sports leagues to pay a Sports Participation Fee at registration time.
 The current City of Coral Springs Sports Fee for Soccer is $16 per child, this in addition to the $79 or $69 CSYS collects as our portion of the registration fee.
 The total collected at registration is thus $95 per child for U10+ and $85 per child for U6/U8.
 Note that the Sports Fee is a City of Coral Springs requirement and is not associated with Coral Springs Youth Soccer or any other city sports league.
 We simply are collecting the required Sports Fee for the City and passing directly to them.)

 An important part of our program is balanced teams.
 To accomplish this, we use a rating system for each player.
 This information is kept on our computer system from year to year.
 At the end of the season, each coach rates his/her teams players, which helps to rate the player for the coming season.

 We dont have this type of input for our new players.
 Therefore we hold a New Player Ratings day in September for anyone who has not played with CSYS in the past two seasons, except those in the U6 program.
-This is usually the 3rd full weekend in September; in 2013 it was on September 21st.
+This is usually the 3rd full weekend in September; in 2014 it will be held on September 20th.
 New players ratings are held on the soccer fields behind the Gymnasium at Mullins Park.
 Further information will be provided at the registration..